brendanmurty/dotfiles/readme.md

 # Brendan Murty's dotfiles

-My configuration files for use in a Windows 10 development environment.
+Dotfiles for a Windows 10 development environment.

 ## Contents